 Preparing the Next Generation of STEM Leaders at the Amgen Biotech Experience

 The future of STEM is also the future of Canadian society.
 As more industries require professionals versed in science, technology, engineering and math, STEM education is becoming all the more important.
 In an effort to encourage the next generation of science innovators, the Amgen Foundation and the University of Toronto Mississauga (UTM) have partnered to bring the Amgen Biotech Experience (ABE@UTM), a hands-on introduction to the biotechnology field tailored for high school students to Canada.
-On Oct.
-11, an open house at Toronto’s John Polanyi Collegiate Institute highlighted the program’s success in developing a love of science among young people.

 “These kids are doing sophisticated experiments of the kind that we did in our undergraduate teaching labs in third-year biology,” Kanelis said in a UTM release.
 “The students build their science knowledge and skills, they get to have a lot of fun, and it’s at no cost to them.”